 - 1. Mathematics for teachers in grades kindergarten through nine; - 2.
 The use of technology in the classroom; - 7 3.
 Training of residency committee members in teacher 8 mentoring; and - 9 4.
-Hands-on inquiry-based science for elementary teachers. - 10 | SECTION 3.
+Hands-on inquiry-based science for elementary teachers. - 10 SECTION 2.
 AMENDATORY 70 O.S.
 2021, Section 1210.508A, - 11 | is amended to read as follows:

-- B. The purpose of the Reading Sufficiency Act Strong Readers

-Act is to ensure that each child attains the necessary reading skills by completion of the third grade which will enable that student to continue development of reading skills and to succeed throughout school and life progression from one grade to another is determined, in part, upon proficiency in reading, that school district board of education policies facilitate reading instruction and intervention services to address student reading needs, and that each student and his or her parent or legal guardian be informed of that student's reading progress. - C. Each public school district in this state shall ensure that all students receive a well-rounded education that is focused on building deep foundations in reading, writing, and mathematics.
+- B. The purpose of the Reading Sufficiency Strong Readers Act is to ensure that each child attains the necessary reading skills by completion of the third grade which will enable that student to continue development of reading skills and to succeed throughout school and life. - C. Each public school district in this state shall ensure that all students receive a well-rounded education that is focused on building deep foundations in reading, writing, and mathematics.
 The State Board of Education shall encourage school districts to integrate the teaching of the other curricular areas in the subject matter standards adopted by the Board with the instruction of reading, writing, and mathematics.
-All teachers of reading in the public schools in this state in kindergarten through third grade shall incorporate into instruction the five elements of reading instruction which are phonemic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension.
+All teachers of reading in the public schools in this state in kindergarten through third grade shall incorporate into instruction the five elements of reading instruction which are phonemic awareness, phonics, reading fluency, vocabulary, and comprehension. - D. It is the intent of the Legislature that beginning with the 2027-2028 school year, school districts and charter schools in this state shall be prohibited from using the three-cueing system model of teaching students to read.
+For the purposes of this section, the "three-cueing system" means any model of teaching students to read based on meaning, structure, syntax, and visual cues, which may also

 '''

 1

-D. It is the intent of the Legislature that beginning with the
+be known as meaning, structure, and visual (MSV), balanced literacy,

 2

-2025-2026 school year, school districts and charter schools in this

-state shall be prohibited from using the three-cueing system model
+or whole language.

+SECTION 4.

+AMENDATORY 70 O.S.
+2021, Section 1210.508C,

 3

-of teaching students to read.
-For the purposes of this section, the
+is amended to read as follows:

 4

 5

-"three-cueing system" means any model of teaching students to read

-based on meaning, structure, syntax, and visual cues, which may also
+Section 1210.508C.
+A. 1.
+Each student enrolled in

+kindergarten in a public school in this state shall be screened at

 6

-be known as meaning, structure, and visual (MSV), balanced literacy,
+the beginning, middle and end of each school year for reading skills

 7

-or whole language.

-8
+including, but not limited to, phonemic awareness, letter

 9

-SECTION 5.
-AMENDATORY 70 O.S.
-2021, Section 1210.508C,

-is amended to read as follows:
+recognition, and oral language skills as identified in the subject

 10

-Section 1210.508C.
-A. 1.
-Each To identify students who have a
+matter standards adopted by the State Board of Education.
+A

+screening instrument approved by the State Board of Education, in

 11

 12

-reading deficiency including identifying students with
+consultation with the Commission for Educational Quality and

+Accountability and the Secretary of Education, shall be utilized for

 13

-characteristics of dyslexia, each student enrolled in kindergarten

-and first, second, and third grade in a public school in this state
+the purposes of this section.
+In determining which screening

 14

-shall be screened at the beginning, middle, and end of each school
+instrument to approve, the State Board of Education, the Commission

 15

-year for reading skills including, but not limited to, phonemic
+for Educational Quality and Accountability, and the Secretary of

 16

 17

-phonological awareness, letter recognition decoding, fluency,

-vocabulary, and oral language skills as identified in the subject
+Education shall take into consideration, at a minimum, the following

 18

-matter standards adopted by the State Board of Education
+factors:

+1. The time required to conduct the screening instrument with

 19

-comprehension.
-A screening instrument approved by the State Board
+the intention of minimizing the impact on instructional time; and

 20

-of Education, in consultation with the Commission for Educational
+2. The timeliness in reporting screening instrument results to

 21

-Quality and Accountability and the Secretary of Education, shall be
+teachers, administrators, and parents and legal guardians of

 22

-utilized for the purposes of this section.
-In determining which

-23

-screening instrument to approve, the State Board of Education, the

-24

 '''

-Commission for Educational Quality and Accountability, and the the following factors:

-Secretary of Education shall take into consideration at a minimum